swiftlang/swift-org-website/gsoc2021/index.md

 See also:

-- The [SwiftPM suport for Swift scripts](https://forums.swift.org/t/swiftpm-support-for-swift-scripts/33126) thread has an initial design that could be used as the basis of this work.
+- The [SwiftPM support for Swift scripts](https://forums.swift.org/t/swiftpm-support-for-swift-scripts/33126) thread has an initial design that could be used as the basis of this work.
 It may need some polish, figuring out the details the project cound aim for implementing a basic version of it.

 **Skills required**